mobile-bungalow/tweak_shader/ReadMe.md

 The tweak shader library provides a [wgpu](https://github.com/gfx-rs/wgpu) rendering and bookkeeping context for an interative screen shader format.
 It allows users to create shaders reminiscent of ShaderToy or ISF shaders with custom uniforms that can be tweaked at runtime.
 This can be used for composable post processing effects, generative art, reactive visuals and animation, it is intended for inclusion in other wgpu based creative software.
-It features video, image, and audio inputs, as well as a small selection of other types, such as colors, floats, ints, 2d points, and more.
 This Library and it's features were modeled after [ISF](https://github.com/mrRay/ISF_Spec)

 This has some notable differences from other glsl based screen shader environments.